cunarist/walkie/README.md

 # About

-A plugin for Rhinoceros that serves game-like walk navigation and mouse navigation improvements.
-Only Supports Windows.
+A plugin for Rhinoceros with game-like walk navigation and mouse navigation improvements

 # Links